microsoft/qsharp-language/Specifications/QIR/README.md

 # Quantum Intermediate Representation (QIR)

-This specification defines an intermediate representation for compiled quantum computations.
+This draft specification defines an intermediate representation for compiled quantum computations.
 The intent is that a quantum computation written in any language can be compiled into this representation as a common intermediate _lingua franca_.